quannguyen234/Toxic_Comments/README.md

 Instead of using words to build word embeddings, Fasttext uses of part of words and characters.
 A word becomes its context.
 The building stones are therefore characters instead of words.

-- I use the same architecture as my custom trained embeddings.
-But for all three, instead of LSTM I used Bidirectional LSTM Layer that runs forward and backward at the same time resulting in preservation of information from both past and future.
-I also add LSTM Drop Out and Recurrent Drop Out for better generalization.

 ## Result
 ![](Images/training_loss.png)